Matthew GibbonsLead Data & Tech Writer

-Definition: The product life cycle, or PLC, refers to the journey a product or brand goes through from its creation to its extinction.
+The product life cycle is the journey a product or brand goes through from its creation to its extinction.
 It begins the moment a product launches, and ends when that product is finally taken off the shelves for good.

 - What is the product life cycle?

-- Why is the product life cycle important to understand?
+- Why is the product life cycle important?

 - What factors can affect the product life cycle?

-- How to use the product life cycle to optimize your marketing campaigns and sell more products
+- How to use the product life cycle to sell more products

 What is the product life cycle?

-The product life cycle, or PLC, refers to the journey a product or brand goes through from its creation to its extinction.
+Product life cycle is the journey a product or brand goes through from its creation to its extinction.
 It begins the moment a product launches, and ends when that product is finally taken off the shelves for good.

 Like many things, the PLC is a spectrum.
 That said, we can divide it into four main stages:

-We’ll look at each of the PLC stages in more detail below, along with examples of each one and how your marketing should adapt to them!
+We’ll look at each of the product life cycle stages in more detail below, along with examples of each one and how your marketing should adapt to them!

 The first of the PLC stages is the introduction stage, where your product is first introduced into the market.
 Most people won’t know about your product at this stage, so it’s a struggle to make people aware of it and convince them of its benefits.